 One of the main issues I’ve encountered with jammers (knee-length swimsuits), especially the training ones, which are often made of non-stretch polyester, is that they can be a little restrictive in the water.
 Briefs provide the highest range of motion in the water.

-Second, training briefs provide the least amount of drag and resistance in the water.
-Jammers, square-cut suits, and
+Second, men’s training swimming briefs provide the least amount of drag and resistance in the water.
+Jammers and square-cuts, because they use more material that soak up water, are “slower” compared to swim briefs.

-Third, swim briefs generate a minimal amount of drag and resistance in the water.
-The reason for this is patently simple: less fabric means less swimsuit that is absorbing water and generating additional resistance in the pool.
+The less fabric with swim briefs means less swimsuit that is absorbing water and generating additional resistance in the pool.

 More Stuff Like This